 Faith Formation K to 8

-Faith Formation for our children begins in September and continues into May with some breaks for holidays and special events.
+Because of the COVID-19 situation, we have suspended the remaining Faith Formation classes for 2019-2020.
+We’ll begin again in September and continue into May with some breaks for holidays and special events.
 Each weekly session begins with attendance at the 9:30am Mass.
-At the end of the Mass the children are dismissed to the Narthex where they meet their teacher and then walk together to the Sacred Heart School building.
+At the end of the Mass the children are dismissed to the narthex where they meet their teacher and then walk together to the Sacred Heart School building.
 Sessions conclude a noon.
-We appreciate the cooperation of parents and guardians in picking up their children on time.

 We believe Faith Formation is critical in the life of a child.
 The Catholic Church maintains that parents are the primary teachers of their children and we applaud those parents who actively work to pass on the faith by taking the children weekly to Mass, engaging in prayer and Bible study with them, and showing by their own lives the value of being Christ’s disciple.
 In truth however, many parents can’t or won’t do one or more of these things and so Faith Formation hopes to fill in at least some of what is lost.

-The start date for the 2019-2020 year is September 8th.
-Registration paperwork is available using the link below, in the parish office or in the Narthex of the Church.
+We’ll post the start date for the 2020-2021 year in May.
+Registration paperwork is available using the link below, in the parish office or in the narthex of the Church.
 Completed forms may be dropped off at the parish office or placed in the collection basket.

 Since they are not preparing for a sacrament, why should I enroll my child in Faith Formation when they are in 3rd through 6th grade?